omgwtfwow/segment-for-wp-by-in8-io/README.txt

 == Description ==

-The original/official Segment Analytics plugin for WordPress has been deprecated and not updated for a few years.
-I used the original code as the foundation and added extra features, functionality and fixes.

-I will try to write more documentation.

-It's all very self-explanatory if you've worked with Segment, but hit me up if you have any questions, suggestions or ideas.
+Segment Analytics for WordPress.
+Uses Segment's official PHP libraries for Server Side events, as well as a lot of other features functionality.
+I completely rewrote this plugin from the previous version.
+Client side and server side tracking.
+Client side events fire upon validation (ie, for submissions) Server side events are scheduled and happen asynchronously, so users don't have to wait for processing of these events, it won't slow them down.

+There are annotations throughout the plugin to explain the different features.

+* Set a User ID based on user custom field, email, or WP user id
-* Built-in support for Ninja Forms and Gravity Forms
+* Built-in support for WooCommerce, Ninja Forms, Gravity Forms and WordPress native events.
-* Supports WooCommerce events, you can re-name them and also include some data in the identify call
+* Re-name events, choose what traits to include in Identify calls, etc...
-* Supports client side (JS API) and server-side tracking (HTTP API)
+* Supports client side (JS API) and server-side tracking (PHP API)
 * Ability to filter out roles, custom post types and the admin area
-* Rename your events, and easily include userID and email properties in each one
+* Easily include userID and email properties in track calls
 * Ability to include custom user traits in identify calls using meta keys

 == Installation ==